-Clients are given the opportunity to take responsibility for their offense by participating in court proceedings held by trained youth & adult volunteers.
-Teen court does not decide guilt or innocence but centers on lowered recidivism through restorative justice.
-Sanctions for clients include community service, projects, and apology letters.
+Clients are given the opportunity to take responsibility for their offense by participating in court proceedings held by trained youth and adult volunteers.
+Teen Court does not decide guilt or innocence but centers on lowered recidivism through restorative justice.
+Sanctions for clients include community service, projects, and interactive journaling.

 Who is eligible for Teen Court?

 Teen court accepts and serves first-time juvenile offenders between the ages of 11 and 16 who have admitted guilt to their offense and voluntarily agree to the program.
 Clients come from all areas of Buncombe County and are referred from a Division of Juvenile Justice intake court counselor.
 The program does not accept:

 - An offense above a Class A-1 Misdemeanor

 - Driving while impaired or any other motor vehicle violation